milenaaob/rails_callsystem/README.md

 * Database initialization: Postgresql may be used in PgAdmin4

-* To start testing just go to calls/new or index and click in the button 'Nova Ligação'
+* To start testing just go to calls/new or index and click on the button 'Nova Ligação'